 Engaging and Supporting our Local Communities

-Through our Education Programme we aim to inspire and prepare young people to stay in school and finish their education and to help them gain a better understanding and interest in the business and aviation world.
+Through our Education Programmes, we aim to encourage young people to stay in school and finish their education whilst also helping them gain a better understanding of the business and aviation world.

 We have identified the provision of educational support to our local schools as an area where we can bring great benefit to our local communities.
-We can give great insight as to how the airport works and the types of jobs available and career paths open to young people.
+Dublin Airport employees can provide great insight to young minds into the wide variety of jobs and careers available both at the airport and beyond.

-Our education programme is designed to impact the lives of young people in the schools which we work through our partnerships with Junior Achievement Ireland and Business in the Community (BITC) Schools Partnership.
+Our education programme is designed to impact the lives of young people in the schools in which we work, particularly through our partnerships with Business in the Community (BITC) and Junior Achievement Ireland.

 Business in the Community

-In one of BITC’s longest running partnerships we are twinned with St. Finian’s Community College in Swords to provide the Skills@ Work Programme.
+In one of BITC’s longest running partnerships, Dublin Airport is twinned with St. Finian’s Community College in Swords to provide the World of Work Programme.
 Our colleagues volunteer to share their experiences of life, study and work with senior cycle students.

-The programme not only benefits students it also give our colleagues the opportunity to enhance and develop their own presentation and communication skills, while adding diversity to the working day.
+The programme not only benefits students but also gives our colleagues the opportunity to enhance and develop their own presentation and communication skills, whilst adding diversity to the working day.
 The programme provides students with an insight into the world of work as well as assistance in considering career and study options available to them when they finish school.

-In those 20 years of partnership over 220 daa volunteers have worked with more than 4,330 students from 60 schools helping to inspire the students to reach their full potential.
-Volunteers guide their classes through fun and engaging topics such as “Our Community”, “Our World” and “Our Universe” with a particular emphasis on the Science and Technology sector as well as the overall importance of receiving an education.
+daa has been involved with Junior Achievement Ireland (JAI) for over twenty years and in that time over 300 colleagues have volunteered to work with thousands of students to help inspire them to reach their full potential.
+Volunteers guide their classes through fun and engaging topics such as “Our Community”, “Our City” and “Our World” with a particular emphasis on the Science and Technology sector as well as the overall importance of receiving an education.

-A unique aspect to daa’s involvement in Junior Achievement is the students’ opportunity to visit the airport where they learn about the different roles and jobs at the airport as well as the operational aspect of our business
+A key aspect of daa’s involvement in Junior Achievement is students’ opportunity to visit the airport where they learn about the different roles and jobs in aviation as well as the operational aspect of the business.

-The Christmas music programme at Dublin Airport has long been an integral ingredient to the incredible Christmas atmosphere created at the airport every year.
-In the lead up to the big day local schools and choirs rock around the Christmas tree in the arrivals halls of our two Terminals and bring some first class festive cheer to passengers coming home for Christmas and those waiting their arrival.
+Because of restrictions during Covid, it was necessary to defer our Christmas entertainment programme at Dublin Airport, and we look forward to its return in the coming year.
+The programme has long been an integral part of the incredible Christmas atmosphere created at the airport every year.
+In the lead up to the big day, local schools and choirs perform in the Arrivals Halls of our two terminals and bring first class festive cheer to passengers coming home for Christmas and those awaiting their arrival.

-Rolestown NS, St. Margaret’s, Mary Queen of Ireland, Portmarnock Community School, St. Cronan’s Junior NS, Scoil an Duinnínigh, Scoil Mhuire Trim, and Holywell NS are just some of the schools who entertain customers at the airport annually.
-We are also joined by an ever-growing number of Adult choirs and groups with The Dublin Airport Singers, The Lambay Singers, Cór Dubhlinne, Clane Musical Society and Fingal Gospel Choir among our annual regulars.
+Schools from Holywell, Rivermeade, Rolestown and St. Margaret’s are just some of those who entertain customers at the airport annually.
+They are also joined by a number of adult choirs and groups with The Dublin Airport Singers, The Lambay Singers, Cór Dubhlinne, Clane Musical Society and Fingal Gospel Choir among our regulars.

 We’d like to thank all the performers who make Christmas such a special time at Dublin Airport for both passengers and staff.

-We understand that a balance needs to be achieved in terms of operating an international airport and the needs of our local communities.
+We understand that a balance needs to be achieved in operating an international airport and the needs of our local communities.

 Community Liaison Group

-The CLG is another important opportunity to further engagement with the local community of St. Margaret’s.
-The forum provides another platform for all three bodies to communicate in an open and transparent manner.
+This is a hugely beneficial forum that facilitates information exchange and provides a solid platform for all three bodies to communicate in an open and transparent manner.